Faith. Service. Law.

 HIPAA Release

 Because of the stringent requirements of the law, a HIPAA release is generally required to allow someone else to view your information.
-HIPAA releases can therefore serve as an important complement to a living will or healthcare power of attorney, as you would normally want your agent to have access to your medical information.
+HIPAA releases can therefore serve as an important complement to a living will or healthcare power of attorney, as you would normally want your healthcare agent to have access to your medical information.
 Without a release, your healthcare professional may refuse to disclose the information without a court order.

 A HIPAA release must describe the information that may be disclosed, who may access it, and for what purpose it may be disclosed.
 It must be signed and dated by the person giving the authorization, and it must include an expiration date or a description of an event that terminates the operation of the release.